aljedaxi/zettel/pages/logic.md

 Take a step back.
 Imaginative thinking is enhanced when we walk away from a problem.
 Distance gives perspective.

 Take time to learn your own mental hiccups allows you to apply the time you spend on actually learning.
 Keep a journal. **Write everything down and then look for patterns, without jumping to conclusions.** Again gaining perspective.
+## 'fire'⊃'hot' — both as conditional and as super set
+## All logical deductions are of the form
+- p⊃q
+- In which p is the assumption and q is the conclusion.
+They are tautologies by definition.
+- The assumptions are the context by which q exists—ie is true.